bloodraven66/bloodraven66.github.io/about.md

 title: About
 permalink: /about/
 ---
 I enjoy learning more and working on a lot of machine learning research.
-I am currently employed at SPIRE Lab, IISc, Bangalore on a Speech recognition project on Indian languages, funded by Gates Foundation.
-I also spend time on different multi-modal problems in speech production.
+I am currently employed at SPIRE Lab, IISc, Bangalore on a speech recognition project (funded by Gates Foundation) and speech synthesis (funded by GIZ) on different Indian languages.
+I also spend time working on multi modal problems in speech production.
 Previously, I worked at a startup - MyHealthcareAI, on various vision, NLP, speech DL tasks.
 I completed my undergrad in 2019, during which we won the best project award for Material defect detection and SNR improvement with DL algorithms.
 <br><br>

 <b>I will be applying for PhD programs at the end of this year for 2022 intake.
 I'm keen on contributing to multi-modal learning by utilising and extending work on areas such as generative modelling (variational methods, flows) & contrastive learning.